Course Design & Instructional Materials

 These instructional materials, used to help students meet state learning standards, may be printed or digital, and may include textbooks, technology-based materials, other educational media, and assessments.
 They may carry different licensing types from open to all rights reserved.

-Course Design and Instructional Materials Toolkit
+Course Design & Instructional Materials Toolkit

-This document models a cyclical strategy for the regular review of courses based on district needs and provides links to state policies, guiding questions, useful resources, and district examples, that will help define best practices for considering instructional materials.
+The Course Design and Instructional Materials Selection and Adoption Toolkit document models a cyclical strategy for the regular review of courses based on district needs and provides links to state policies, guiding questions, useful resources, and district examples, that will help define best practices for considering instructional materials.